sirthias/borer/README.md

 ### Map-Based Codecs

-Array-Based Codec derivation is enabled with this import:
+Map-Based Codec derivation is enabled with this import:

 ```scala
 import io.bullet.borer.derivation.MapBasedCodecs._
 ```

-With these codecs case classes are encoded as [CBOR] maps with the member name as key, much as you would normally expect as JSON codec to do it.
+With these codecs case classes are encoded as [CBOR] maps with the member name as key, much as you would normally expect a JSON codec to do it.

 ADTs, however, are encoded in exactly the same way as with the Array-Based Codecs described above, i.e. as two-element arrays with the type id as first element and the map as second.